systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 where the default prefix is `hljs-`
 (*e.g.*, `hljs-keyword`, `hljs-string`, *etc.*).

-This naming pattern is very similar to [the pattern used to apply theme styles]
+This naming pattern is very similar to [the pattern I used to apply theme styles]
-    throughout the application.
+    throughout my application.
 To specifically target text elements, the application automatically generates
     typography style classes with the format `typography-<context>`, where `<context>` is the semantic usage of the typography style